DeathWrites Network (2017 - present)

-The Network is supported by RSE, The University of Glasgow Arts Lab and the Glasgow End of Life Studies Group.
+Over its lifespan the Network has been supported by RSE, The University of Glasgow Arts Lab and the Glasgow End of Life Studies Group

 DeathWrites Blog